grindos/NotesNode/readme.md

 ### remove ###

---title, -t: Title of note
+*--title, -t: Title of note*

-Remove a note by title
+Remove a note by title.